THE FACTS ABOUT PEDESTRIAN SAFETY

 - Tips for Vehicles

 Even if there are no pavement markings, crosswalks still exist at any intersection.
 The majority of pedestrian fatalities and injuries occur between intersections (mid-block on the roadway), so be safer and cross only at intersections and marked mid-block crosswalks.
 And don’t cross an intersection diagonally unless it’s specifically designed for this purpose.
 Not only is diagonal crossing dangerous, it’s also illegal.
 Pedestrians, though you may think you own the crosswalk, look for cars first.
 Never assume right-of-way means you are safe.
-You must take extra care to make sure drivers see you and stop for you before you start to cross, and continue to look, even while crossing.
+You must take extra care to make sure drivers see you and stop for you before you start to cross.
+Make sure you continue to look even while crossing.

 KNOW THE LAW

 Crosswalks exist at any intersection, whether there are pavement markings or not.
-Must exercise due care to avoid a collision with a pedestrian at all times.
-Must yield to pedestrians in crosswalks.
-Must stop or slow down before passing another vehicle stopped in a travel lane until the driver has determined whether that vehicle has stopped for a pedestrian.
-Must, in the presence of a school crossing guard, wait for all persons including the guard to completely clear the road before proceeding.
-Must yield at all times to a blind person using a white cane or service animal.
+You must exercise due care to avoid a collision with a pedestrian at all times.
+You must yield to pedestrians in crosswalks.
+You must stop or slow down before passing another vehicle stopped in a travel lane until you have determined whether that vehicle has stopped for a pedestrian.
+You must, in the presence of a school crossing guard, wait for all persons including the guard to completely clear the road before proceeding.
+You must yield at all times to a blind person using a white cane or service animal.

 Crosswalks exist at any intersection, whether there are pavement markings or not.
-Must use the sidewalk and the nearest crosswalk, pedestrian bridge or tunnel when possible.
-Must obey official traffic-control devices.
-Must stay in the right-hand half of the crosswalk whenever practical.
-Must walk on the left side of the street facing traffic if no sidewalk is available.
-May not cross an intersection diagonally unless the intersection is specifically designed for this.
-Must not suddenly walk into the path of a vehicle so that it is impossible for the vehicle to yield.
+You must use the sidewalk and the nearest crosswalk, pedestrian bridge, or tunnel when possible.
+You must obey official traffic-control devices.
+You must stay in the right-hand half of the crosswalk whenever practical.
+You must walk on the left side of the street facing traffic if no sidewalk is available.
+You may not cross an intersection diagonally unless the intersection is specifically designed for this.
+You must not suddenly walk into the path of a vehicle so that it is impossible for the vehicle to yield.